Employer of Record in China

 Maternity Leave In China

 Pregnant employees in China receive 98 days of maternity leave, starting 15 days before the expected delivery date, paid by the relevant Social Security Bureau.
 The payment is based on either the average monthly salary or three times the minimum wage, whichever is greater.
-Maternity leave entitlements vary across the following provinces:
+Maternity leave entitlements vary across provinces, with local governments providing additional days beyond the national minimum:

 • Beijing: 158 days